 And let me tell you why.

-SheiKra is more than just a random roller coaster.
-It is the mother of all dive roller coasters and is arguably the best.
+Busch Gardens Tampa SheiKra ride is more than just a random roller coaster.
+It is the MOTHER of all dive roller coasters and is arguably the best!

 Today, I will tell you everything you need to know to take on this 200-foot-tall giant, even ways to conquer it on your own solo trip.